ComputationalMystics/ResearchProject/UseCases/view-metrics.md

 1. Compare metrics between repositories.

 ## Steps of Execution (Requirements)
-1. The use enters and submits the URL to a GitHub repository.
+1. The user enters and submits the URL to a GitHub repository.
 2. Metrics computed from the provided repository are displayed.

 ## Dependent Use Cases